SpocWiki/quartz-fork/content/README.md

 # How to include in your own projects
 This Repository can be cloned or referenced as a Submodule in other Wikis/Vaults.
-Pull-Requests are welcome, but read the Section about [[#How to contribute]] first!
+Pull-Requests are welcome, but read the Section about [#How to contribute](#How%20to%20contribute) first!
-The [[License]] is chosen to be compatible with Wikipedia and Wikidata, so that Information can freely be exchanged with this Repository.
+The [LICENSE](LICENSE.md) is chosen to be compatible with Wikipedia and Wikidata, so that Information can freely be exchanged with this Repository.

 ## Wiki-Modules